KML: Using Machine Learning to Improve Storage Systems: 's Architecture

 \subsection{Design Overview}

-\paragraph{Easy to develop and extend} In Figure~\ref{fig:arch-comparison}(b), \kml is compiled and linked with an application for both kernel and user space. \stt{u-MLib.a} and \stt{k-MLib.ko} are compiled from the same \kml source code.
-We developed a wrapper layer for the \kml development API; thus, \kml's core code base is uniform across both user and kernel APIs.
-Having this abstraction speeds up development, eases debugging, and facilitates extensibility (see Section~\ref{sec:kml-modular-design}).
-While these abstractions make it easy to build ML solutions for storage systems, we recognize that developing \kml-based solutions requires a good understanding of OS and storage system internals.
+\paragraph{Easy to develop and extend} In Figure~\ref{fig:arch-comparison}(b), \kml is compiled and linked with an application for both kernel and user space. \stt{u-MLib.a} and \stt{k-MLib.ko} are built using the same \kml source code.
+We developed a wrapper layer for the \kml development API: \kml's core code is uniform across both user and kernel APIs.
+This identical abstraction speeds up development, eases debugging, and facilitates extensibility (see Section~\ref{sec:kml-modular-design}).
+Nevertheless, we recognize that while we aim to make ML-based solutions easier to use, developers still require a good understanding of OS and storage system internals.

-\paragraph{Low overhead} Among the most critical challenges in making ML approaches practical for storage systems is reducing computational and memory overheads.
-ML solutions have 3 phases that consume much memory/CPU resources: (i) inference, (ii) training and (iii) data processing \& normalization.
+\paragraph{Low overhead} To make ML approaches practical for storage systems, they must have low computational and memory overheads.
+ML solutions have three phases that consume much memory/CPU resources: (i) inference (\ie prediction), (ii) training, and (iii) data processing \& normalization.
+We support asynchronous training and inference capabilities to reduce interference on the data path; \kml also uses efficient communications between the data collection and model training \& inference components, to help scalability and stability of ML-based designs.
+To reduce the data collection overheads, developers can facilitate subsampling techniques that are provided in \kml.
 We detail our design choices to reduce these overheads in Section~\ref{sec:kml-overheads}.

-\paragraph{Safe programming model} Even a single new line of code integrated into an OS kernel can introduce safety and security concerns.
-For that reason, we explain how \kml avoids instability or security breaches in Section~\ref{sec:kml-safety}.